Colour Studies One: Leslie Morgan 2018

 Studio Times: Please arrive between 8.30 - 9.30am for each session.
 The class will begin no later than 9:30am and finish at 5pm.

 Even through the years I used Black, White and Greys I was still excited about colour.
-I worked with colour intuitively discovering as I was stocking my shelves, and finding the colours that were missing.
+I worked with colour intuitively discovering colour schemes and harmonies, as I was stocking my shelves, and finding the colours that were missing.

 Aims of the course

 This very personal experience is definitely a course where you learn as much from other class members, as you do from me.

 Learn how use Mx dyes to develop an extensive palette using eight colours.